Southern Philippines Medical Center: History

 In 1986, the Davao Mental Hospital, which had been an extension of the National Center for Mental Health was transferred to the hospital.
 At that time, the hospital was renamed the Davao Medical Center and the bed capacity was increased to 600.
 The name Davao Regional Hospital and Training Center was then transferred to the then Davao del Norte Provincial Hospital.
 In 2009, the bed capacity was further increased from 600 to 1,200.

+In 2007, the hospital established the Mindanao Heart Center, which is the fifth government-run facility dedicated to heart services in the country.

 It officially became the largest hospital in the Philippines after it was authorized to expand its capacity to 1,500 beds when the Republic Act No 11326 was approved on April 17, 2019, surpassing that of the Philippine General Hospital's 1,334 beds.
 The actual capacity of the hospital as of April 2019 is 4000 beds.

-During 2020 coronavirus pandemic in the Philippines, Southern Philippines Medical Center became the main receiving center for confirmed COVID-19 patients in Mindanao.
-The hospital can now also perform confirmatory tests for the patients with the coronavirus independently.
+During the COVID-19 pandemic in the Philippines, Southern Philippines Medical Center became the main receiving center for COVID-19 patients in Mindanao.
+The hospital performed COVID-19 testing.